- Date of birth22 Jan 2004

 HEIGHT

-He is 1.95 metres tall, which makes him the tallest within Team Reggeborgh for the 2023/24 season.
+He is 1.95 metres tall.
 He says his short track experience has helped him with the turns in speed skating.
 "It remains difficult to control the bends with such a large body, but I can do that well.
 I think I'm here thanks to my short track experience."
 He also is known for wearing longer blades on his skates compared to other skaters.
 “I'm quite tall.
 The longer the blades, the more pressure you have to deliver.
 I'm quite strong, that suits me well.
 More surface area, more grip.” (volkskrant.nl, 30 Dec 2023; schaatsen.nl, 05 Jan 2024)

 STUDY BREAK